vikashyap99/Blog_site/README.md

 5. Then type -> localhost:8080/articles

-6. Repete step 3 to 5.
+6. Repeat step 3 to 5.